-3. Refer to the reading diagrams in Chapter 6, Reading Features to determine the correct reading distance according to your application requirements.
+3. Refer to the reading diagrams in Chapter 6, Reading Features for FOV calculation and minimum distance requirements according to the base/lens combination used for your application.

-Rapid Configuration of the Matrix 450N reader can be made either through the X-PRESS interface (steps 4-6) which requires no PC connection, or by using the DL.CODE Configuration Program (steps 7-8).
+Rapid Configuration of the Matrix 410N reader can be made either through the X-PRESS interface (steps 4-6) which requires no PC connection, or by using the DL.CODE Configuration Program (steps 7-8).
 Select the procedure according to your needs.